-- Open-minded: The nature of holistic medicine typically attracts open-minded individuals who are willing to try less traditional treatments that are safer and more beneficial for your pets.
+- Open-minded: The nature of holistic medicine typically attracts open-minded individuals who are willing to try less traditional treatments that are safe and beneficial for your dog.

 - Individualized services: Holistic veterinarians realize that what works for one pet may not work for another, and they understand the importance of having an individualized treatment plan.
-They’ll want to learn about your pet and determine what treatments would best suit their needs.
+They’ll want to learn about your furry buddy and determine what treatments would best suit their needs.

 - Questions to ask

-- What do you believe is the most important aspect of caring for a pet?
+- What do you believe is the most important aspect of caring for a dog?

 - Do you treat illnesses the same for every pet?

-- Do you have existing treatment plans that you use for multiple pets in your care, or do you establish a treatment plan for each pet?
+- Do you have existing treatment plans that you use for multiple pets in your care, or do you establish a treatment plan for each one?

 - Do you offer any complementary or alternative services?

-- What is your goal in the treatment of my pet?
+- What is your goal in the treatment of my dog?

 - Acupuncture: Much like how it is used with humans, acupuncture is a complementary treatment in which the veterinarian will use needles to alleviate pain and treat a range of conditions.
 The appeal of this, and why it is used in holistic medicine, is that it lacks the negative side effects that medication could have.

 - Chinese Herbs: Also referred to as herbal therapy in Traditional Chinese Medicine, this relies on the use of herbs to treat illness and increase overall health.
 There is also the same type of treatment with Western herbs.